-Decado Siries us The environment is dirty.
 People throw rubbish in the street.
-You need to pick up plastic f rom the bea ch.
+The environment is dirty.
+You need to pick up plastic from the beach.
 It kills fish.
 The girls got sick.
 They drank the river water.

 Now write sentences of your own using for and because of: